 In some kids, this further develops into a general air of “I hate you.
 I’m against you.”
 And it leads to frequent bursts of anger.

 Distorted thinking is what psychologists call thinking errors.
-Thinking errors are the thoughts we have in our head that don’t match reality and are usually negative and self-defeating.
+Thinking errors are the thoughts we have that don’t match reality and are usually negative and self-defeating.
 And, as you might expect, those who commit thinking errors don’t realize that their thoughts don’t match reality.

 Teens who employ thinking errors think that they’re always the victim.
 In their minds, they’re the victim of you.
 You’re the enemy.
 Or they’re the victims of their teachers who are “out to get them,” according to your teen.